singh1114/best/_posts/2019-10-02-mongo-aggregates.md

 Always try to explain the `$match` part of your queries and prefer to create compound indexes according to your queries.

+### Match vs find in mongo

+`$match` produces the same results as of `find` query that is why it's hard to understand the difference between the aggregates and normal queries if you start by studying `match` queries but please tolerate me for some more time.
+You will know what we are talking about in some time.

+{% include lazyload.html image_src="
+https://i.ibb.co/N2thD1M/Screenshot-2020-10-04-at-2-48-37-PM.png" image_alt="Match vs find in mongo" image_title="match vs find in mongo" %}

 ## Project in Mongo Aggregate

 Project is the part where you tell the query which keys to pick from the given document.